-Four kinds of Interest-free bonds were introduced by Bidabad et al (2011)7 which are in addition to compliance with Islamic Shariah (without any Shariah trick), are asset-backed.
-One of them is IFTB that can be issued by government treasury.
-"Interest-Free Treasury Bonds" or simply IFTB that is introduced in this paper, is a kind of transactable note and is not linked to tangible assets but is an asset-backed zero coupon bond.
+Interest-free bond was introduced by Bidabad et al (2011)2.
+Straight forward to that bond, now IFTB is defined that can be issued by government treasury.
+"Interest-Free Treasury Bonds" or simply IFTB that is introduced in this paper is a kind of transactable note and is not linked to tangible assets but is an asset-backed zero coupon paper.
 These notes are issued by government treasury and have substantial difference with conventional treasury bills.
 The main difference of IFTB with treasury bills is that in the latter the interest rate is not pre-set and funds are exchanged just in form of time-barter as "loan equal to future debt" or, "debt equal to future loan" with "time withdrawal right".
 IFTB can be transacted by central and commercial banks, financial institutions.
 The price of IFTB is set at secondary market according to supply and demand and therefore, its yield rate will change proportional to capital rate of return in the economy; and by considering its characteristics, it has no usury content.
-These notes are not in the realm of consumption loans, and therefore, do not carry the prohibition of usury of consumption loans.